Preston Cenotaph - War Memorial

 After visiting the memorial, be sure to head across to the Harris Museum where you will find the Roll of Honour listing the 1,956 men in Preston who lost their lives.

-The Roll of Honour is located on the ground floor, in two sections, on both staircases facing the entrance door.
+The Roll of Honour is located on the ground floor in two sections on the staircases facing the entrance door.
 The names are inscribed on marble tablets and begin with the men of the Royal Navy listed in alphabetical order, followed by the regiments in alphabetical order.

-For those looking to delve deeper into the lives of individuals affected by the First World War, why not take a self guided tour to uncover pieces of local history for yourself at Preston Remembers - Tours and Trails.
+For those looking to delve deeper into the lives of individuals affected by the First World War, why not take a self guided tour to uncover pieces of local history for yourself by following one of our City Walks.

 Map address for Preston Cenotaph